Skip to content ↓

 Ethos

 • We learn as much from our children and their individual strengths and interests as they do from us as a staff team.
-We value their input, and they know they are valued.
-Wellbeing has to be our priority and is embedded in all of our work - happy children can learn.
+We value their input, and they know that they are valued.
+Wellbeing is a priority and is embedded in all of our work - happy children can learn.

-• We want our children to be the best versions of themselves they can be, to believe they can be whoever they want to be and for them to value learning for its own sake.
+• We want our children to be the best versions of themselves, to aim high and to value learning for its own sake.

-• We believe that our children should experience all kinds of learning, with lots of relevant, practical experiences integral to our school curriculum.
+• We ensure that our children experience all kinds of learning, with relevant practical experiences built into our school curriculum.

-• We believe that children should be involved in their learning, included in ideas and that our teaching should be adapted to the interests and responses of the children.
+• We believe that children should be involved in their learning and our teaching should be adapted to the interests and responses of the children.